Operant Conditioning in Your Romantic Relationships

 • Extinction

-And aversive stimuli is out, because positive punishment (following up bad behavior with punishment) can actually serve as reinforcement, and because for us to use negative reinforcement (following up bad behavior by taking punishment away), we'd need to be punishing our partners in a relationship all the time unless they did what we wanted them to do.
+And aversive stimuli is out, because positive punishment (following up bad behavior with punishment) can actually serve as reinforcement, and because for us to use negative reinforcement (following up good behavior by taking punishment away), we'd need to be punishing our partners in a relationship all the time unless they did what we wanted them to do.

 Yeah, that's not practical.